Safety

 cardiopulmonary resuscitation

 CPR.
 A technique designed to temporarily circulate oxygenated blood through the body of a person whose heart has stopped.
-CPR is performed by pushing down on the person's chest in a constant rhythm to mimic a heart beat while also breathing air into the person's mouth.
+Cardiopulmonary resuscitation is performed by pushing down on the person's chest in a constant rhythm to mimic a heartbeat while also breathing air into the person's mouth.

 caustic chemical

 A substance that can burn or destroy living tissue.
-A caustic chemical is one example of a hazardous material.
+Caustic chemicals are hazardous and may cause severe burns.

 combustible dusts

-Fine grains of material that are capable of exploding or catching fire.
+A fine grain of material that is capable of exploding or catching fire.
 Combustible dusts are a flammable hazard.

 communication hazards

-A type of confined space hazard that exists when a worker in a confined space is unable to speak or signal to those on the outside of the space and vice versa.
-Communication hazards are one of three types of general confined space hazards.
+A type of confined space hazard that exists when a person in a confined space is unable to speak or signal to those on the outside of the space and vice versa.
+Communication hazards are a type of general hazard.

 confined space